Geal/langsec-2017-usenix-article/article.md

 use after free, add bounds check to buffers, etc. It is even able to know which part of the code owns which part of the memory, and warn you when your code manipulates data from multiple threads.
+Rust has been available for years now (first stable release in May 2015), and has been steadily improving.
+An interesting part of that approach focused on the compiler is that, if someone actually finds a memory safety issue, instead of fixing it in their code, they can improve the compiler so that nobody will ever get that issue again.
+Do not fix bugs, fix bug classes.
 As you learn more Rust, you tend to rely more and more on the compiler to verify the code, instead of keeping track of dozens of pointers in your head, thus freeing you to think about the more valuable parts of the application.